 Peru.
 Similar to some other Latin countries, Peru’s Constitution allows citizens of other Latin countries (including Spain) who become naturalized citizens to maintain their previous nationality.
 In practice, dual citizenship is allowed in many cases.

 Philippines.
 Obtaining citizenship in the Philippines is nearly impossible for foreigners (although residency is easy), but Filipinos who obtain a second citizenship usually don’t lose their Filipino passport.
 If they do, however, there is a process to get it back.

 Portugal.
-Portugal allows dual citizenship, and also offers an easy residency program for those wishing to invest in Portuguese real estate.
+Portugal allows dual citizenship, and also offers an easy residency program for those wishing to invest in the promising Portuguese real estate.